city-artificial-intelligence/ai-uk-fringe-event-2024/README.md

 ## Agenda

 9:00-09:30 &ensp; Registration, poster set up and coffee.

 9:30-09:45 &ensp; Welcome to the Fringe event.

 9:45-10:30 &ensp; Keynote 1 (30 min + 15 min questions)

-10:30-11:30 &ensp; Coffe break and Poster session (1h) 11:30-12:30 &ensp; Short Presentations from the School of Science and Technology (SST) (10min + 5 QA)
+10:30-11:30 &ensp; Coffe break and Poster session (1h)

+11:30-12:30 &ensp; Short Presentations from the School of Science and Technology (SST) (10min + 5 QA)
-- Member from CitAi group (Department of Computer Science)
+- Member from CitAI group (Department of Computer Science)
 - Member from the ACS-ML group (Department of Computer Science)
-- Member from teh Department of Engineering
+- Member from the Department of Engineering
 - Member from the Department of Mathematics

 12:30-13:45 &ensp; Lunch and Networking (1h15min)

 13:45-14:30 &ensp; Keynote 2 (30 min + 15 min questions)

 14:30-15:30 &ensp; Short presentation beyond SST (10min + 5 QA)
 - Prof. Neil Maiden	(Bayes Bussiness school)
 - Christina Malamateniou	(School of Health & Psychological Sciences)